 A Pull Request is a space where maintainers and collaborators work together to shape the final contribution:

 Note that, once the Pull Request is open, every commit that the collaborator pushes to their fork is automatically added to the Pull Request.
+In other words, you do not need to open a new Pull Request (in fact, you cannot).
 So the cycle repeats until everybody is happy with the result, and the maintainer finally merges the Pull Request.

 The workflow is pretty straightforward: